ReMeDI: Refined Memory for Disambiguation of Identities with SAM3 in Surgical Segmentation

 \subsubsection{Relevance-Aware and Occlusion-Aware Memory}

-In SAM3, the memory bank retains a fixed number of recent frames even when their prediction reliability is low.
-In surgical videos, this results in frequent insertion of noisy or ambiguous masks, leading to memory contamination and error accumulation.
-To address this, we partition the total memory of size $M$ into two complementary components: a \emph{relevance-aware memory} for stable long-term tracking, and an \emph{occlusion-aware memory} dedicated to post-occlusion identity recovery, each allocated $M/2$ slots.
+In SAM3, a fixed-size memory bank retains recent frames regardless of prediction reliability, which in surgical videos often introduces noisy masks and causes error accumulation.
+To mitigate this, we split the total memory of size $M$ into two components: a \emph{relevance-aware memory} for stable long-term tracking and an \emph{occlusion-aware memory} for post-occlusion recovery, each allocated $M/2$ slots.

 \textbf{Relevance-Aware.} For each predicted mask $P_t$, SAM3 outputs a quality score $c_t$ and an objectness score $s_t$, from which a reliability score is defined as, $r_t = s_t \cdot c_t$.
 The relevance-aware memory consists of recent frames whose reliability exceeds a threshold $\tau_{\text{rel}}$: